 It’s that fluttering feeling in your tummy, the gentle tapping on your belly, or the barely-there tickling sensation.
 Feeling your baby’s kicks is one of the most amazing moments of your early pregnancy journey.
-It’s a surefire way to ease any Mama’s anxiety because fetal movement signals that your baby is healthy and developing!
+It’s a surefire way to ease any Mama’s anxiety because fetal movement signals your baby is healthy and developing!

 What Are Baby Kicks In The Womb?

-They may be called “kicks” but kicking isn’t the only movement you’re little one is doing inside your womb.
+They may be called “kicks”, but kicking isn’t the only movement you’re little one is doing inside your womb.
 They roll, punch, jab, bend, stretch, nudge, and even hiccup.
-On the outside, it may seem like they’re just having a blast inside your womb, but it’s actually a vital part of their development.
+On the outside, it may seem like they’re just having a blast inside your womb, but it’s a vital part of their development.

 Studies highlight that fetal movement means your baby is growing and getting stronger.
 Moreover, those little kicks promote healthy bone, muscle, and joint development.